faenrandir/a_careful_examination/documents/threefold-nature-of-the-church/asking_if_its_a_cult_is_wrong_question.md

 ---
-title: "Asking whether the Church is a cult is the wrong question."
+title: "Perhaps asking whether the Church is a cult is not the best question?"
 permalink: /asking-if-its-a-cult-is-wrong-question/
 maintopic: sociology-and-psychology
 doctype: notes